Nevenall/Shift-X-CharacterSheet/design.md

 todo - svg assets so we can better control their style, can do cool stuff

-todo - add informational footer with dice roller and xp triggers
+todo - add informational footer xp triggers

 todo - add a villain and NPC version of the character sheet.
 Maybe as a tab like the bitd sheet does.

-todo - add origin to each powerset instead of character? can take of that with the discreption.

 todo - can we use sheet worker to dynamically add powersets?

-todo - a print css

 todo - height of abilities textbox description